Abhiram1908/media-pipe-pose-estimation/README.md

 **Data Collection**: It learns through real time Data when the camera is working.

-**Training**: Describe the process of training the KNN classifier using the extracted features and corresponding labels (correct hand posture or incorrect hand posture).
-Highlight the importance of parameter tuning and cross-validation to optimize model performance.
+**Training** : the process of training the KNN classifier using the extracted features and corresponding labels (correct hand posture or incorrect hand posture).
+Highlighted the importance of parameter tuning and cross-validation to optimize model performance.

-**Testing and Evaluation**: Discuss how you evaluated the trained model on new images or video frames to classify the hand posture during pushups.
-Mention metrics used for evaluation, such as accuracy, precision, recall, or F1-score.
+**Testing and Evaluation**: The evaluation of  the trained model on new images or video frames to classify the hand posture during pushups.

 **Results and Performance**: Nearly 96.7 % accuracy made the model  in detecting correct hand posture during pushups.
 Mainly the angle of the hand made a big problem but after a lot of changes it got resolved.